Pabl0cks/scaffold-eth-assistant/Challenge 0/Telegram-QA-2.md

 Question_12:  I try to run "yarn vercel" I got lot of errors: "ReferenceError: document is not defined".
 Answer_12: Found the solution in another post  " just remove "caret" from ‘next’ version and try again "yarn vercel" hopefully it should work

+Question_13: I have a problem.
+I use localhost local network, but I don't use the test account address provided by hardhat.
+I use my Metamask account address to go to mint NFT, and it gives an Internal JSON-RPC error.
+What should I do to get my Metamask account address and then use HardHat tokens to mint and transfer NFTS?
+Answer_13: That JSON-RCP error usually happens because of Nonce missmatch, metamask might be proposing a wrong nonce.

+You can either
+- Reset manually that nonce to 0 (for the first transaction of your address in your Hardhat environment)
+- Use burner wallet and forget about that kind of errors when you are playing in Hardhat :)